gevaertw/CycleCloudDemo/README.md

 # Post deployment tasks:
-Log on to the management windows 11 workstation and run the following command:
+- Log on to the management Windows 11 workstation and run the following command:

 ```
 ssh-keygen
 type .\.ssh\id_rsa.pub